emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 and use a large dataset without special tools.

-If you regularly only need access to a small subset of your data or need to share it with many collaborators, a web based API might be a good solution.
-Using this method, many users can send requests via HTTP to a web service which can subset the data, perform in-database computation, and return smaller volumes of data as specific slices.
+If you regularly only need access to a small subset of your data or need to share it with many collaborators, a web based API (Application Programming Interface) might be a good solution.
+Using this method, many users can send requests to a web service which can subset the data, perform in-database computation, and return smaller volumes of data as specific slices.
 Tools based on web services make it easier to find and download data, and facilitate analysis via reproducible scripts, however they can lead to excessive and careless abuse of resources.
 The time required to re-download and recompute results can be reduced by 'caching'.
 Caching stores copies of downloads and generated files that are recognized when the same script is run multiple times.

 # Rule 10: Data should be stored in a machine readable-format {-}